desktop/dugite-native/README.md

 [![Build Status](https://travis-ci.com/desktop/git-native-bits.svg?token=vdtkHSqgzNMgfyZkfVbP&branch=master)](https://travis-ci.com/desktop/git-native-bits)

-This repository contains the source and tooling for building Git from scratch for the various platforms that `git-kitchen-sink` requires.
+This repository contains the source and tooling for building Git from scratch for the various platforms that [`git-kitchen-sink`](https://github.com/desktop/git-kitchen-sink) supports.

+### What?

+This is a portable, optimized version of Git designed for scenarios where you are working with Git repositories in your applications, without relying on whatever the user may or may not have installed.

+This is not intended to be an end-user tool - [go here](https://git-scm.com/) to download Git for your operating system.

+### Supported Platforms

+ - Ubuntu Trusty
+ - macOS (10.9 and up)
+ - Windows

 ### Why?

-For GitHub Desktop, rather than rely on the version of Git a user may (or may not) have installed, we bundle an known recent version of Git which has been optimized to remove features we don't require:
+This project is designed to build an up-to-date version of Git that is optimized to remove features that aren't required for the command line Git
+experience:

  - no linking to system libraries
  - use symlinks to reduce output size